sg-developer-portal/doc-portal-publisher-guide/get-started.md

 This is the final step where you review your repository selection and inputs.
 Upon verifying that all configurations are in order, click on 'Publish Documentation' to have your documentation published!

 Once published, your documentation will be hosted at docs.developer.gov.sg.
 All changes made to your GitHub repository would be automatically synced to the documentation portal.

-> When published, every push to your documentation repo will be automatically pulled and served by the documentation portal.
-You can also configure the branch that is published.